-So let’s say you’d like to fly Toronto–Lisbon on TAP Air Portugal, but after that, you’re trying to figure out which other cities in Europe you can reach without overshooting the 4,000-mile threshold.
-You might input something as follows…
+For another example, let’s say you’d like to fly Toronto–Lisbon on TAP Air Portugal – but after that, you’re trying to figure out which other cities in Europe you can reach without overshooting the 4,000-mile threshold.

-…and you learn that Madrid and Casablanca will work, but Barcelona and London wouldn’t.
+…and you learn that Barcelona, Madrid, and Casablanca will work, but London wouldn’t.

 3. Comparing Flight Distances

-The new Aeroplan employs relatively loose routing rules, and its complex but comprehensive one-way bound logic will treat any routing as “logical” – and therefore ensure validity within a single one-way bound – as long as it follows the general rule of thumb of being no more than 100% over the direct distance between the two cities.
+Aeroplan employs relatively loose routing rules, and its complex but comprehensive one-way bound logic will treat most routings as “logical” – and therefore ensure validity within a single one-way bound – as long as it follows the “general rule of thumb” of being no more than 100% over the direct distance between the two cities.